rarible/protocol/docs/union-sdk/order.md

 ## Fill sell order

 Filling a sell order can be compared to paying for an object in a physical store.
-Sell order is the object being displayed, and filling it is you, taking it to the cash and paying for that.
+The sell order is the object being displayed, and filling would represent taking it to the cash register and paying for it.

-To fill up a sell order the only required data is order Id.
+In order to fill up a sell order, the only required data is orderId.

 ```typescript
 const orderId: string = "ETHEREUM:0x6e794fd04bcf21ee7f347874aefdf36ec1a7b73b5694760b367a7644765a6368";